 For the years 1997 to 2002 we have monthly wages averaged over the year, and information on the three types of bonuses paid to the workforce: (1) a monthly bonus amounting to a fixed percentage of the wage; (2) an extra annual bonus whose level depends on "the results of the year" (i.e. this bonus is a form of profit sharing); (3) an annual bonus labeled "other bonus".
 While production workers never receive a monthly bonus, the bonus labeled "other bonus" is paid to production workers only.
 Wages are reported by the firm as the employee's average monthly wage in rubles for the year (or fraction of the year, if not employed for the full 12 months), with no adjustment for inflation.
 The monthly bonus is reported as a percentage of the average monthly wage, and the corresponding ruble figure is recovered by applying the percentage to the nominal monthly wage.
 The other two bonuses are reported in nominal rubles.
-The inflation rate in Russia during this period was irregular and sometimes quite high - the price level more than doubled between the start of the financial crisis in July 1998 and April 1999, and was 0-2% per month before and after - and so some care is required to construct appropriate deflators.
-Because nominal average monthly wage and the nominal monthly bonus are averages for the year, they are deflated into 1997 constant rubles using an annual average CPI, i.e., the average price level for the year relative to the average price level in 1997.
-The other two bonuses are paid around the end of the year, and so these are converted into 1997 constant rubles using the CPI price level for December of the corresponding year, i.e., the December price level in that year relative to the average 1997 price level.
+The inflation rate in Russia during this period was irregular and sometimes quite high - the price level more than doubled between the start of the financial crisis in July 1998 and April 1999, and was 0-2% per month before and after

-&lt;sup>11 Only production workers are subdivided into levels, primary production workers having eight and auxiliary production workers having six levels.
+&lt;sup>10 Only production workers are subdivided into levels, primary production workers having eight and auxiliary production workers having six levels.